 What is ‘normal’ sleep for a baby?

 Babies’ natural sleep cycles are much shorter than adults’ and they spend a longer time in REM-sleep (light sleep where the brain is more active).
 This means that babies, by design, wake easily.
-This helps to protect them from SIDS (sudden infant death syndrome) and supports their brain development.
+This helps to protect them from SIDS (sudden infant death syndrome) and supports their brain development.Â

 When babies are born, they do not have what we call a circadian rhythm, or a day-night rhythm, and their sleep-wake rhythm is instead governed by hunger, thirst, or psychological needs such as the need for safety and comfort.
-It is normal and expected for babies to wake and feed during the night throughout the entire first year and even beyond.
+It is normal and expected for babies to wake and feed during the night throughout the entire first year and beyond.

-At around three months, babies may show signs of a day-night rhythm, supported by their own melatonin production and other bodily functions that have a 24-hour cycle, such as changes in blood pressure, cortisol production and pulse.
+At around three months, babies may show signs of a day-night rhythm, supported by their own melatonin production and other bodily functions that have a 24-hour cycle, such as changes in blood pressure, cortisol production and pulse.Â

 Why sleep training is problematic

 Even though the baby is the one getting sleep trained, it is as much a training for the parents who have to learn to ignore their hardwired neurobiological instincts to respond to their baby’s calls and cries.
+This is a high price to pay, especially as there is little evidence that suggests that sleep training leads to any lasting positive benefits for families.

 Are there any gentle sleep training options for families who are struggling with sleep deprivation?